amit-mnnit/headless-examples/react-app-with-webpack/README.md

 ### `npm start`

-Runs the app in development mode by proxying the JSON model from an existing API or local filesystem.

 After running npm start, your app will be automatically opened in your browser (at path http://localhost:3000).
 If you make edits, the page will reload.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build:prod`

 Builds the app for production to the `build` folder.
 It bundles React in production mode and optimizes the build for the best performance.
-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-## Using external api to fetch form model json

-By default, this project is configured to pick the form model json from ../form-definitions/form-model.json.
-For scenarios where the model needs to be served from an external API, we will need to update the below environment variables in [.env](./.env) file.
-* `USE_LOCAL_JSON` : Set this to 'false'
-* `FORM_API` : Set the value to the HTTP endpoint.

 ## Mappings Object